Faith and Doubt

 Stage Three: Experience

-Faith and doubt motivate a person to seek for experience.
-Experience alleviates the tension of the faith/doubt polarization.
-A direct experience is shocking because it's never what you expected.
-Personal experience alters your map of reality.
-Knowledge replaces faith.
+With experience, knowledge replaces faith.
 The ego's fear is replaced with a feeling of peace, a sense of wholeness, and an increased ability to love yourself and others.

 Stage Four: Adaptation

 After many experiences, a person eventually goes to the stage of adaptation.
 He now lives from the higher perspective that was previously only an idea.
-Instead of having a map of reality, he lives in Reality.
-This stage has been described as "just like normal life, but two inches off the ground."

-Here's a meditation for expanding consciousness.
+Here's a meditation for expanding consciousness

 Be well,